ccorcos/meteor-boilerplate/README.md

 ## To Do:

-- when changing an image, reactively update the css
+- when changing an image, reactively update the css XXXX
-- delete old thumbnail upon new upload
 - fix css for images in leaderboard, whats the pattern for that
 - make responsive design with break points / viewport stuff
-- make sure upload works nice on mobile

 - connect with facebook to get profile picture